liusihan/BayesQuantify/README.md

 ## Citation
 If you use BayesQuantify, please cite our paper (thanks!):
-> Liu S, Feng X, Bu F. BayesQuantify: an R package utilized to refine the ACMG/AMP criteria according to the Bayesian framework.
-XXX.
+> Liu S, Feng X, Bu F. BayesQuantify: an R package utilized to refine the ACMG/AMP criteria according to the Bayesian framework[J]. medRxiv, 2024: 2024.09.
+08.24313284.

 ## Getting help